-Proposed Council Code of Conduct Bylaw No. 5229, 2023 has been brought forward in accordance with legislative requirements.
+Proposed Council Code of Conduct Bylaw No. 5112, 2021 has been brought forward in accordance with Council's direction.
 No public engagement and outreach was conducted in relation to the drafting of the proposed bylaw.

 6.4 Other Communication, Consultation, and Research